 If you still want to listen to Beats 1 on the road, there's a more data-friendly way: Download past Beats 1 show playlists.
 Here's how to do it:

-- Tap on the Beats 1 banner (above the Listen button).
+- Tap Beats 1 Shows.

-4. Disable automatic downloads
+Disable automatic downloads

 If you purchase music on your computer via iTunes or through another device regularly, your iPhone or iPad may be downloading it over cellular without your knowledge.
 It's great for having offline albums on demand—much less so for your data plan.
 To disable this, do the following: